 Damaging Effects of Snorting Heroin

 Heroin is an opioid drug that’s highly potent and addictive.
-Once heroin gets into the brain, it converts into morphine, where it then binds to opioid receptors and creates the feeling of euphoria or the “high,” due to the release of dopamine.
-Heroin also slows the functions of the central nervous system (CNS), including heart rate and breathing.
+Once heroin gets into the brain, it converts into morphine, which binds to opioid receptors and creates the feeling of euphoria or the “high” due to dopamine release.
+Heroin also slows the central nervous system’s (CNS) functions, including heart rate and breathing.

 Changes in the Brain, Mental Health